S-ayanide/Trinity/Urban Computing/Assign 2/ASSIGNMENT_2_REPORT.md

 | Orientation | 500 Hz | Tracks device orientation in space |
 | Linear Acceleration | 500 Hz | Measures motion with gravity removed |

-Data was collected from **Costa Coffee** in the evening (around 18:00-19:00) for approximately 2.5 minutes, and from **Two Boys Cafe** in the afternoon (around 13:00-14:00) for approximately 5.5 minutes.
-Both locations are in Dublin city center.
+Data was collected from **Costa Coffee** in the evening (from 17:00-18:00) at 1 Dawson St, Dublin 2, D02 RW08, and from **Two Boys Cafe** in the afternoon (from 13:00-14:00) at 375 N Circular Rd, Phibsborough, Dublin 7, D07 FWY1.

 ### Sample Data